00015775/CorrNet/macOS_en.md

 The original demo.py does not support macOS for the following reasons:

--Use `. cuda ()` to forcibly move data to CUDA(macOS None).
+- Use `. cuda ()` to forcibly move data to CUDA(macOS None).
--GpuDataParallel depends on CUDA
+- GpuDataParallel depends on CUDA
--OpenCV/VideoReader is out of order under macOS.
+- OpenCV/VideoReader is out of order under macOS.
--Equipment automatically detects missing.
+- Equipment automatically detects missing.
--The logic of video reading and padding cannot handle Tensor on MPS.
+- The logic of video reading and padding cannot handle Tensor on MPS.

 The following are the main modification points.